 IRS requirements for tax exemption vary for different types of nonprofits, so organizers need to understand the rules and comply with them to maintain tax-exempt status.

-Nonprofit Entity Type Legal and Tax Considerations
+Additional Legal and Tax Considerations

 Just as when forming a for-profit corporation, nonprofit corporations offer personal liability protection for their shareholders.
 So, if someone sues a nonprofit or the organization meets financial hardship and incurs debt it cannot pay, the individual shareholders’ personal assets are not at risk of being used as damages or restitution.

 Most tax-exempt nonprofits must file informational tax returns with the IRS annually.
-IRS Form 990 is the reporting form that provides details (about the nonprofit’s mission, financial data, and programs) so that the IRS and the general public can evaluate the organization’s operations.
+IRS Form 990 is the reporting form that provides details about the nonprofit’s mission, financial data, and programs so that the IRS and the general public can evaluate the organization’s operations.

 Individuals who donate to charitable organizations may only take a tax deduction if they itemize their deductions on their personal tax returns.
 The IRS website lists the qualified organization types to which tax-deductible contributions can be made.
 It also shares the limits placed on deductions.

-How Much Does It Cost to Start a Nonprofit Organization?
+Cost to Start a Nonprofit

 As with any business venture, it requires money to start a nonprofit corporation.
 The startup costs vary depending on the type of nonprofit, the activities it will engage in, its state of registration, and other factors.